JacksonBates/reno-expo-books/README.md

 Once the project has been initialised, you may find it more useful to use the `npm run dev` command from the root folder, which will spin up the server and client concurrently.

-#### Explanation

-The backend is a Node server which can be launched with npm start in the root directory.
-The frontend is a create-react-app which can be launched from the client folder.

-The `npx sequlize-cli` commands initialize the database with the user model.

 ### Check that it works

 In your browser of choice, visit localhost:3000 and you should see a very basic